 Just like most Asian delicacies, Thailand’s food needs little introduction as its spicy flavours are simply irresistible.
 From San Francisco to Sukhothai, its profusion of exotic flavours and fragrances make it among the most coveted of international cuisines.
 As a walk through Bangkok forcefully reminds, these flavours and fragrances are seemingly inexhaustible.
-However, whether it be juicy pieces of grilled pork on a stick or a fiery bowl of ‘Tom Yum’ soup, it has the ability of leaving lasting memories in as many open minds.
+However, whether it be juicy pieces of grilled pork on a stick or a fiery bowl of ‘Tom Yum’ soup, it has the ability to leave lasting memories in as many open minds.

 An incredibly popular ‘one plate’ dish for lunch or dinner, fried basil and pork is certainly one of the most popular Thai dishes.
 It is made in a piping hot wok with lots of holy basil leaves, large fresh chilli, pork, green beans, soy sauce and a little sugar.
 The minced, fatty pork is oily and mixes with the steamed white rice for a lovely fulfilling meal.
 It is often topped with a fried egg (kai dao) you will most likely be asked if you would like an egg with it.
-Most Thai people ask for lots of chilli in this dish so if you are not a fan of tingling lips, ask for you pad krapow ‘a little spicy’.
+Most Thai people ask for lots of chillies in this dish so if you are not a fan of tingling lips, ask for you pad krapow ‘a little spicy’.

-Pad Krapow is a ubiquitous fast food dish in Thailand.
+Pad Krapow is a ubiquitous fast-food dish in Thailand.
 You can walk into just about any food shack on any street corner and ask for Pad Krapow, they’ll make one for you.
-You can also have it with just about any protein you want, pork (minced or cut into bite size chunks), chicken (ditto), beef (yup, ditto too), or even tofu.
+You can also have it with just about any protein you want, pork (minced or cut into bite-size chunks), chicken (ditto), beef (yup, ditto too), or even tofu.
 Some people like to add cut up onions or sweet bell peppers to add a little more interest to the dish.
 But the best thing about it, besides being really delicious, is that it’s so simple to make you hardly need a recipe.
 So I’m not going to give you one.
-Instead I’ll tell you how you can easily make it at home.
+Instead, I’ll tell you how you can easily make it at home.
 If you can’t find Bai Krapow or Holy Basil, you can even use the regular Thai basil you can find at any Asian markets near you.
 In which case you’ll technically be making Pad Horapa (Stir-fry with Thai Basil) instead of Pad Krapow (Stir-fry with Holy Basil), but it’ll be good just the same.

 You’ll need a few cloves of garlic.
 You’ll want to be generous with the garlic here, don’t skimp.
 You’ll be ok; just don’t plan a big date after eating this dish.
-Or make sure you date share has eaten it too, so you both are even.
+Or make sure your date share has eaten it too, so you both are even.
 Or evenly stinky, I should say.
 Chop the garlic up with a few Thai bird-eye chilli too.
 A little less than half the amount of chopped chilli to chopped garlic is needed, but it all depends on the spiciness of your chilli.
 If you put too much in the beginning then you’d have to resort to using sugar to reduce the spiciness.
 And that wouldn’t be so cool.
 About 6 garlic cloves and 3 hot bird-eye chilli are used all chopped together.
-Also a handful of bell pepper cut into strips is used to make the dish prettier at the end.
+Also, a handful of the bell pepper cut into strips is used to make the dish prettier at the end.

 So you get your well-seasoned wok nice and hot, add just a tiny bit of oil.
 You won’t need much now; the ground pork will release yummy fat as it cooks.
-If you’re using not-so-fatty protein you’ll need just a tad more oil here to keep everything properly lubricated.
+If you’re using the not-so-fatty protein you’ll need just a tad more oil here to keep everything properly lubricated.

 Ok, in goes the chopped up garlic and chilli first.
 Yes, they go first.
 Won’t they get all burnt, you asked?
-Yes, they might, so be quick.
+Yes, they might so be quick.
 Give it a couple stirs, just to get it nice and fragrant.
 Oh, don’t stick your face right into it to check if it’s fragrant yet, by the way.
 You just add hot chilli into a hot pan.

 If you’re adding onion or bell pepper or whatnot, you can do it now.
 Give it a few more stir, taste and adjust the seasoning as needed.
 If it’s not spicy enough, take a few chilli, smash then with the blade of a knife until they’re all squished with seeds spilling out.
-Toss them into the pan, they’ll add a nice bite of spiciness to the dish, plus I like the flavor of fresh, uncooked chilli in the finished dish too so I always add one or two in mine.
+Toss them into the pan, they’ll add a nice bit of spiciness to the dish, plus I like the flavour of fresh, uncooked chilli in the finished dish too so I always add one or two in mine.

 When everything is done and cooked, turn off the heat and add a big handful of Bai Krapow or Holy Basil.
 Toss, and then serve immediately on top of steamed rice.